blackpill/tesla-display/_pages/airplay.md

 <p style="text-align: center;">
 <img src="/assets/img/phone-screen.jpg" alt="The start choice of Tesla Display app" width="540px">
 </p>
-After setting, click the start button of Tesla Display.
+After setting, click the start button.
 Choose "Phone screen when driving".
 After a moment, the phone screen starts mirroring.
 Then open the web browser of Tesla EV, access the URL <span style="color:blue">https://td9.cc:7777</span>.
 Now we can see the phone screen in the web browser.
 ## 5. Use any apps you like
 Now, we can see the phone screen is casted to Tesla's touchscreen.
 For navigation, you can use <a href="/waze">Waze</a>, <a href="/gmap">Google Maps</a>, Here WeGo, MAPS.ME, etc.
 For online video streaming, here is <a href="/sites">the video app/site list</a> already tested.
-For music or podcast apps, you can use Youtube Music, Spotify, SiriusXM, Audiable, etc.
+For music or podcast apps, you can use SiriusXM, Youtube Music, Audiable, Spotify, etc.
 ## 6. About the sound
 Make sure that the Bluetooth is enabled in the phone and connected to the Tesla EV.
 Set the sound source of Tesla to Bluetooth.